candycode/candycode.github.com/site/portfolio/index.md

 a rate of about 1k downloads per month.

-Note that the real-time rendering quality(especially for electronic structure data) is still unmatched by any free or commercial molecular visualization program, mainly due to:
+Note that the real-time rendering quality(especially for electronic structure data) is still unmatched by any of the free or commercial molecular visualization programs, mainly due to:

 * the ability to apply custom vertex and fragment shaders to any object, with on-the-fly generaion of the shader editor GUI directly from the compiled shaders